ITlodestar/stripe_xero/readme.md

 NOTE * This app demonstrates how to make raw API calls with the use of Xero's node SDK.

-If you are looking for xero-node sample app & example SDK API usage please visit: https://github.com/XeroAPI/xero-node-oauth2-app.

 This App simply shows how to connect to Xero's api without an SDK in javascript